 Kim is a member of Tri-County Agility Club, United States Australian Shepherd Association (USASA), Australian Shepherd Club of America (ASCA), and Gateway Australian Shepherd Club.

-Kim has been a member of Good Dog for about 6 years
+Kim has been a member of Good Dog for over 6 years

 Kim was screened for responsible practices and has been a member since 2019.